 5. When it comes to dating after divorce, relationships can be complicated.
 Loving again takes vulnerability and courage, which I don’t know if I have.

-Romantic love at any age is beautiful and fun and sexy and breathtaking.
+Falling in love at any age is beautiful and fun and sexy and breathtaking.
 Vulnerability is healthy and makes the relationship better.
 Whether he loves me or not is out of my control.
 All I can do is be me and be proud of who I am.

 6. Dealing with my ex can be so difficult.